Sweet Raisin Tamales (Tamales Dulces)

 Make Masa:

 • Place lard in a large stand mixer and mix until fluffy, scraping sides so the lard stays in the center of the mixing bowl.
 (The flat beater is the ideal accessory for mixing.)
-Add the baking powder and the salt to the lard and mix together.
+Add the baking powder, salt, and the vanilla extract to the lard and mix together.

 • Add the masa and mix together.
 Slowly add the cooled syrup and raisins and fold into the masa and mix until combined.